muskaan-0908/Gesture_controlled_desktop/README.md

 ## Workflow

-1. Open the dashboard interface.
+1. Open the dashboard interface -> Click Start System
-2. Enter a gesture name and start recording.
+2. Enter a gesture name and start recording
-3. Perform the gesture in front of the webcam.
+3. Perform the gesture in front of the webcam
-4. Retrain the Random Forest model.
+4. Retrain the Random Forest model
-5. Use gestures to control desktop actions.
+5. Use gestures to control desktop actions (Gesture Actions Enable)

 ---